-Examining what story is really playing in our head helps us choose to keep or replace the story a more current reality – one that can improve our mental outlook, relationships and lives.
-My personal experience (as well as what I’ve witnessed with clients) is that when we feel stuck or find ourselves in a repeated run of bad luck and not moving forward, it’s often a result of what we’re telling ourselves about us in our situation. .
+Examining what story is really playing in our head helps us choose to keep or replace the story with a more current reality – one that can improve our mental outlook, relationships, and lives.
+My personal experience (as well as what I’ve witnessed with clients) is that when we feel stuck or find ourselves in a repeated run of bad luck and not moving forward, it’s often a result of what we’re telling ourselves about us in our situation…

 A personal example: I live in the Texas Gulf, a default location from decisions two decades old.
 My dream is living in the mountains.
 A wise coaching colleague asked me “Is your Texas story so much better than your mountains story you let go of your dreams?
 I had to reexamine what story I’d attached to each place and do the elements involved still matter?
 Is my story about Texas or the mountains more true for me now?